 California Academy of Sciences, San Francisco

 Grab your costume and have yourself a ghoulishly great time trick-or-treating your way through the Academy at night, among spooky skulls and spine-tingling specimens!
-Purchase tickets here.
-For more info, visit their website.
+Early admission for benefactors at 5 pm; general admission at 6:30 pm.
+Tickets: $50 adults, $35 kids.
+For more info and tickets, visit their website.

 - Jack O’Lantern Jamboree at Children’s Fairyland